Make Beef Wellington on a Budget with Butcher's Secret Cut!

 Step 3: Assemble the Wellington

 Preheat your oven to 425°F (210°C).
 On a lightly floured surface, roll out the puff pastry sheet until two inches wider than your roll on each side and thin.
-Beat your egg lightly with a fork and get a pastry brush.
-Carefully unwrap the beef from the plastic and put at the bottom of the pastry as shown.
+Beat your egg lightly with a fork, and get a pastry brush.
+Carefully unwrap the beef from the plastic and place it at the bottom of the pastry as shown.
 Brush egg on the area for six inches above the beef.
-Roll the pastry up an seal edge.
+Roll the pastry up and seal the edge.
 Fold the sides of the roll like a present, cutting off the pastry at the bottom of each side, as shown.
 Seal edges with the beaten egg.
 Make decorative cuts in the pastry (don't cut all the way through).
 Put on a foil-lined baking sheet or a rack over a baking sheet.
 Admire your work.
 Pat yourself on the back.

 Step 5: Bake the Wellington